Should I go to law school?

 - Would law school be a good financial investment for me?

-In order to adequately address these questions, you need to get informed about the realities of the legal profession and, probably more importantly, you need learn more about yourself–your passions, interests, values, strengths and weaknesses.
+In order to adequately address these questions, you need to get informed about the realities of the legal profession and, probably more importantly, you need to learn more about yourself–your passions, interests, values, strengths and weaknesses.
 (It was with good reason that the ancient Greeks considered “Know thyself” to be the wisest of maxims.)

 Know Thyself?
 How to find out if a law career is right for you

 To find out if you want to be a lawyer, the best thing you can do is to learn as much as you can about the realities of the legal profession and gain experiences conducting as many different law-related tasks as possible.
 (This can also help with yet another question you should answer before sending out law school applications: “What kind of law do I want to practice?”)
 How will you learn these things and gain these experiences?
-Here are four things you can (and should) begin doing as early as possible–preferably during your freshman year–to learn if you will actually like being a lawyer and if you have (or can develop) the talents and abilities necessary for excelling as a lawyer:
+Here are four things you can (and should) begin doing as early as possible–preferably during your freshman year–to discover if you will actually like being a lawyer and if you have (or can develop) the talents and abilities necessary for excelling as a lawyer:

 - Take law-related courses to gauge how well you will do, and how much you will enjoy, the sorts of courses you will take in law school.
 The “Get Prepared” page lists departments on campus that offer pre-law courses.
 The links on that page will take you to listings of pre-law courses offered by those departments.